aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

     });
     ```

-The response will then contain a basket ID value which is equivalent to the "order.base.id" attribute.
+The response will then contain a basket ID value which is equivalent to the "order.id" attribute.
 Furthermore, it contains the link to create the order invoice in **response['links']['order']['href']**:

 ```json
 {